-- The date/time for counseling will be published in our website www.sathyabama.ac.in after the publication of results.
-Candidates can attend the Counselling either through online or attend in person as per the counseling schedule.
-Details regarding counseling venue, dates and fee will be mentioned in the counseling call letter - Change of date/time of counseling is generally not permissible.
-If a candidate does not personally appear for counseling on the date and time specified, his/her seat shall be allocated to the succeeding candidate in the order of merit
+- The date for counselling will be published in our website www.sathyabama.ac.in after the publication of results.
+Candidates can attend the Counselling either through online or attend in personas per the counselling schedule.
+Details regarding dates and fee will be mentioned in the counselling call letter - Change of date of counselling is not permissible.
+If a candidate does not appear for counselling on the date specified, his/her seat shall be allocated to the succeeding candidate in the order of merit

-8. REQUIRED DOCUMENTS IN ORIGINAL TO BE SUBMITTED DURING COUNSELLING (IN PERSON)
+8. REQUIRED DOCUMENTS IN ORIGINAL TO BE SUBMITTED DURING COUNSELLING

-- The candidate should produce the following documents in original along with one set of photocopies while reporting for counseling.
-Candidates will not be allowed to participate in the counseling process without these documents - o Counseling call letter - o Sathyabama Entrance Examination-2021 Hall Ticket - o NATA score card (for B.Arch only) - o Secondary school (Class X) mark sheet - o HSC Mark sheet (Class XII) or Intermediate college Mark Sheet o Five colour passport size photographs of the candidate and parents
+The candidate should produce the following documents in original along with one set of photocopies while reporting for counselling.
+Candidates will not be allowed to participate in the counselling process without these documents

+- o Counselling call letter

+- o SAEEE 2024 Hall Ticket

+- NATA score card (for B.Arch only)

+- o Secondary school (Class X) mark sheet

+- o HSC Mark sheet (Class XII) or Intermediate college Mark sheet

-If a candidate fails to produce any of these documents, he/she will not be considered for counseling
+If a candidate fails to produce any of these documents, he/she will not be considered for counselling.

-(CANDIDATE WHO SECURE THE ADMISSION THROUGH ONLINE COUNSELING MODE NEED TO SUBMIT THE ABOVE MENTIONED DOCUMENTS IN THE INSTITUTION AFTER THE COMMENCEMENT OF CLASSES)

-- The branch of study will be allotted as per the marks secured in the Entrance Examination and availability of seats on that particular date at the counseling.
-After the allotment of branch of study, provisional admission letter will be issued to the candidate.
-Last date for the submission of remaining fee, submission of original certificates and other admission procedure will be mentioned in the admission offer letter - Allotment of branch once made is final and cannot be changed under any circumstances - A candidate should make a decision before the payment of the fee, whether he/she should join the programme based on the branch allotted to him/her at the time of counselling

-- The candidates called for counselling will have to pay the counseling fee of Rs.
-50,000/- (after the selection of the programme / branch that is available at the time of counseling)by means of Demand Draft drawn in favour of "Sathyabama Institute of Science and Technology", payable at Chennai - A candidate can also attend the counseling through online to select the preferred branch of Course and make the online payment of counseling fees - A candidate's admission will be confirmed only after the payment of remaining tuition and other fee, such as Hostel Fee (if applicable) etc. - On the day of counseling if the opted branch is not available, the candidate need not pay the counseling fee.
-Counseling fee paid once will not be refunded under any circumstances
+- CANDIDATE WHO SECURE THE ADMISSION THROUGH ONLINE COUNSELLING MODE NEED TO SUBMIT THE ABOVE MENTIONED DOCUMENTS ON THE DAY OF COMMENCEMENT OF CLASSES - The branch of study will be allotted as per the marks secured in the SAEEE 2024 and availability of seats on that particular date at the counselling.
+After the allotment of branch of study, provisional admission letter will be issued to the candidate - A candidate should make a decision before the payment of the fee, whether he/she should join the programme based on the branch allotted to him/her at the time of counselling - A candidate can also attend the counselling through online to select the preferred branch of Course and make the online payment of counselling fees - On the day of counselling if the opted branch is not available, the candidate need not pay the fee.
+Fee paid once will not be refunded under any circumstances